 3. Once your bread has thawed out, you can use it as usual for toast or grilled sandwiches.
 If you want to eat the bread fresh, we recommend “refreshing” the loaf as described below in point #4.
 Refreshing the loaf will lengthen the shelf life as well as de-stale the inside of the crumb, making it more desirable for eating fresh.
 We typically like to store the bread in the plastic bag, but this is an issue of personal opinion.

-4. If you want to “refresh” the whole loaf all at one time, you can moisten the surface of the thawed bread and place in a 350 degree oven for 15-20 minutes, or 400+ degrees for 10-15 minutes, then let it cool slightly before cutting and serving.
+4. If you want to “refresh” the whole loaf all at one time, simply place the thawed bread directly on the rack in a 350 degree oven for 15-20 minutes, or 400+ degrees for 10-15 minutes, then let it cool slightly before cutting and serving.
 The crusty surface will be revived as if it just came out of the oven for the first time!
 If you want to refresh a frozen loaf quickly, you can do the same thing by increasing the time to 30-40 minutes and placing the frozen loaf in the oven (however, you will get quite a thick crust this way).

 5. Store your bread at room temperature.
 In the winter months, it should last a week before succumbing to mold.
 In the summertime, mold may appear as soon as day 4.
 If you are getting close to this time, you can put the loaf in the refrigerator just to prevent any mold from blooming on your loaf, otherwise room temperature is best.
 You can also kill any mold that might be growing on the surface by putting the loaf in the oven for 5-10 minutes – this will give the loaf another 4-7 days of shelf life.